How to Make a Chocolate Malteser Trifle.

-I am always looking for new and interesting ways to serve chocolate.
+I am always looking for new and interesting ways to serve chocolate, I absolutely adore the stuff.
 This chocolate Malteser trifle tastes as good as it looks - and it looks pretty impressive!
-It is quick and easy to make but will leave your guests thinking you have spent the day making it.
+It is super quick and easy to make but will leave your guests thinking you have spent the day making it.

 You can make this dessert using plain custard if you wish, I often do as I have a husband who finds too much chocolate sickly - I don't know what he means!